 As the best way to tell the future is to look at to the past, so we decided to look at the number of people who rented a century ago (1920’s), and surprisingly 76% of people rented their home in the UK (as renting then was considered the norm).
 Yet in the latter part of the 1920’s, builders of the suburban housing estates with their bay fronted semis started to sell the dream of home ownership to smart renters.

 Up until the mid 1920’s, the mortgage had been seen as a millstone around your neck.
-Now, due to some clever marketing by those same builders, it was started to be seen as a shrewd long-term investment to buy your own home with a mortgage.
+Now, it started to be seen as a shrewd long-term investment to buy your own home with a mortgage.
 It fuelled the ambitions and goals of the up and coming well-to-do working class who reclassed themselves as lower-middle class.
-Meanwhile, the Government encouraged (through tax breaks) people to save in Building Societies whom in turn lent the money to these up and coming new homeowners thorough mortgages.
+Meanwhile, the Government encouraged people to save in Building Societies, who lent the money to new home-owners thorough mortgages.

 Roll the clock forward to the decade of the young Elvis, Chuck Berry, and Bill Haley (1950’s) and still 72% of Brits rented their home.
 Homeownership had boomed in the preceding 30 years, yet so had council house building.
 Then, as we entered the 1960’s and 1970’s homeownership started to grow at a higher rate than council housing.